popphp/docs/user_guide/databases.rst

     SELECT `id`, `username` FROM `users` WHERE `id` > ?

-If the database adapter changed from MySQL to PostgreSQL, then the output would change to:
+If the database adapter changed to PostgreSQL, then the output would be:

 .. code-block:: text